 In English, each type of question has different variations that follow different formulas for word order.
 That can feel like a lot to learn!
 Here are some tips for studying and practicing English questions:

 - Practice questions with the verb to be.
-Beginners can make the most of their study time by focusing on this very common, but very irregular verb.
-Questions with to be often follow a different formula compared to other verbs, so strengthen one formula at a time with lots of to be practice!
+Beginners can make the most of their study time by focusing on this very common—but very irregular—verb.
+Questions with to be often follow a different word order formula than other verbs, so strengthen one formula at a time with lots of to be practice!

 - Start with present tense.
-This is the first tense that you study, so it makes sense to start here!
+This is usually the first tense you study, so it’s a natural place to begin!
 That means you can skip thinking about questions with did for now.
-Instead, work on making yes/no questions and "wh" questions with the present tense verbs you know.
-Start by categorizing them according to the formula needed to create them, and as you get more practice, make groups of questions around topics (like questions you'd need at a restaurant, questions you ask on a date, questions for a work meeting).
+Instead, focus on making yes/no questions and “wh” questions using the present tense verbs you already know.
+Begin by grouping questions according to the word order formula they use.
+As you get more practice, try organizing them by topic—like questions you'd need at a restaurant, questions you’d ask on a date, or questions you’d use in a work meeting.

 - Sharpen your pencil.
 Writing is a great, low-pressure way to practice forming questions in English.
-Start by copying questions you see in your Duolingo lessons, and practice making brand-new questions, too.
-You can also write short dialogues filled with questions and answers, or list out questions you'll need the next time you use English (like for an upcoming job interview).
-Or write out the burning questions you have about your favorite English-language TV series!
+Start by copying questions you see in your Duolingo lessons, then practice creating brand-new ones.
+You can also write short dialogues filled with questions and answers, make a list of questions you'll need the next time you use English (like for an upcoming job interview), or write out the burning questions you have about your favorite English-language movies and TV series!

 - Gradually add more verbs to your study routine.
-As you learn new verbs in your Duolingo lessons, try forming both yes/no and "wh" questions with them.
-You could write yes/no questions with the verb on the left side of a sheet of paper and "wh" questions on the right—and soon you'll have a list of questions with the verbs you know!
+As you learn new verbs in your Duolingo lessons, try forming both yes/no and “wh” questions with them.
+For example, you could write yes/no questions with the verb on the left side of a sheet of paper and “wh” questions on the right.
+Before long, you'll have a growing list of questions built from the verbs you know!

 Any questions? 😉

-Even though there are many kinds of questions in English, you'll soon notice a couple of patterns you can follow.
+Even though there are many kinds of questions in English, you'll soon start to notice a few patterns you can follow.
 That's why learning the question formulas can be so helpful!
-Start with just one or two types of verbs and take note of the questions you hear around you—in your Duolingo lessons, in the English-language music you listen to, in movies and TV shows, and on social media!
+Start with just one or two types of verbs, and pay attention to the questions you hear around you—in your Duolingo lessons, in the English-language music you listen to, in movies and TV shows, and on social media.
 Anywhere you use English, you'll be getting practice with English questions. 💪